kivy/pyobjus/docs/source/api.rst

 .. function:: selector(objc_method)

-    Get the selector for method spcified with objc_method parameter
+    Get the selector for the method specified by the objc_method parameter

-    :param objc_method: Name of Objective C method for which we want to get SEL
+    :param objc_method: Name of the Objective C method for which we want to get the SEL.
     :type objc_method: String
-    :rtype: ObjcSelector, which is Python representation for Objective C SEL type
+    :rtype: ObjcSelector, which is a Python representation for the Objective C SEL type.

 .. function:: dereference(objc_reference[, of_type=None, return_count=None, partition=None])

-    Dereference C pointer to get actual values
+    Dereference the C pointer to get the actual values

-    :param objc_reference: `ObjcReferenceToType` Python representation of C pointer
+    :param objc_reference: `ObjcReferenceToType` Python representation of the C pointer.
-    :param of_type: If function which you call returns value, for example, int, float, etc., in that case pyobjus can figure out type in which to convert.
-But if you returnes void pointer for eg. then you need to specify type in which you want to convert.
-Example of this is: `dereference(someObjcReferenceToType, of_type=ObjcInt)`
+    :param of_type: If the function which you call returns a value, for example, an int, float, etc., pyobjus can determine the type which to convert it to.
+But if you return a void pointer for eg. then you need to specify the type to which you want to convert it.
+An example of this is: `dereference(someObjcReferenceToType, of_type=ObjcInt)`
     :param return_count: When you are returning C array, you can/need specify number of returned values with this argument.
     :type return_count: Integer
     :param partition: when you want to dereference multidimentional array, you need to spcify dimentions.
 Provide list with numbers which denotes dimensions.
 For `int array[10][10]`, you need to specify `partition=[10, 10]`